Morson

 When you arrive in Morson, you are only a step away from vast tracts of unspoiled islands, forests, and fine fishing, hunting and beautiful scenery on Lake of the Woods.
 This is the land of spectacular sunsets and northern lights displays.
 Here lies a wilderness experience where you can enjoy the fresh air and solitude.
 Witness wildlife in its natural habitat.
 Appreciate both the gentleness and the ruggedness of a unique environment.

 Our shorelines and islands are largely undeveloped.
 Travelers can marvel at much of the same scenery that the first explorers saw when they discovered this island-studded gem in the centre of the continent.
 With over 14,000 islands and more than 40,000 miles of shoreline, Lake of the Woods has evolved into a premier outdoor recreation area for anglers, hunters, boaters and nature lovers.
 Its rocky shores, marshy inlets and sandy bays are habitats suitable for many species of fish.
 The area of the lake near Morson offers some of the best angling to be found anywhere.
 Muskie, walleye, smallmouth bass, northern pike, crappie and perch are only minutes away in Miles Bay, Obabikon Lake and Sabaskong Bay.
-You're close to the clear deep water for trout in Whitefish Bay.
+You�re close to the clear deep water for trout in Whitefish Bay.
 Best of all, when you fish Lake of the Woods from Morson, you are in the island belt of the lake where sheltered bays offer protection from the wind.
-Fishing Lake of the Woods from Morson is truly fishing at the finest.Lake of the Woods Fishing
+Fishing Lake of the Woods from Morson is truly fishing at the finest.

 To ensure that the Ontario fisheries remain healthy and can maintain a sustainable harvest, a team made up of tourism, Ontario residents and the Ministry of Natural Resources set limits to the catch and possession limits of the various species of fish.
 They establish closed seasons and provide sanctuaries for spawning.
 They often change from year to year to ensure the fishery.
 Regulation booklets are available at license issuers.
 Be sure you know the current regulations and size restrictions.
 Anglers are encouraged to practice catch-and-release.
 A non-resident conservation license may be purchased at a reduced price.
 The limits are lower than that of a regular license, but still permit you to enjoy our famous shorelunches.

-Just as the earliest inhabitants depended upon the bounty of the land and the water, today's sportsmen will find the area teeming with fish and wildlife.
-Lake of the Woods is truly a sportsman's paradise.
+Just as the earliest inhabitants depended upon the bounty of the land and the water, today�s sportsmen will find the area teeming with fish and wildlife.
+Lake of the Woods is truly a sportsman�s paradise.
 Wild rice bays are feeding grounds for migrating birds and the duck hunt here is among the finest in the world.
 Flocks of mallards and teal, wood ducks and rafts of bluebills are available to the sure-eyed hunters.
 There are geese, too.
 Relatively rare to the area just a decade ago, they continue to increase in number.
 Grouse are plentiful and are sport for the small game hunters who seek them out.

 Moose, deer and bear roam the forests of the islands and mainland.
-Deer, attracted by the farmers' fields, are especially populous on the mainland.
+Deer, attracted by the farmers� fields, are especially populous on the mainland.
 Deer and bear are hunted on both the mainland and islands.
 If you are planning a hunting trip, make reservations early, as the hunt is limited.
 Moose hunters are also advised to make their reservations well in advance.
 The only moose hunting available to non-residents is on the Aulneau Peninsula where primitive weapons must be used.
 The number of hunters that are allowed each season is limited.
 The Aulneau Peninsula is a vast area of undeveloped wilderness in the approximate centre of Lake of the Woods.
 It has been designated as a Wildlife Management Unit where hunting big game is restricted.
 Only bows and arrows and black powder rifles may be used.
 The Peninsula is a challenge, not only because of the requirements for primitive weapons but because of its size and rough terrain.

-While remnants of logging, farming, commercial fishing and trapping remain; Morson's future depends upon its well-established tourism industry.
+While remnants of logging, farming, commercial fishing and trapping remain; Morson�s future depends upon its well-established tourism industry.
 Our resorts are still camps and their cooks, camp cooks, a throwback from earlier years when the first tourist resorts were opened.
-Guests stayed in log cabins that were heated by wood and didn't have the benefits of running water and indoor bathroom facilities.
-The kitchen facilities were primitive by today's standards.
+Guests stayed in log cabins that were heated by wood and didn�t have the benefits of running water and indoor bathroom facilities.
+The kitchen facilities were primitive by today�s standards.
 Early camp cooks used wood to fuel their stoves and ovens.
 Ice, harvested during the winter and stored in layers of sawdust, was used in old-fashioned iceboxes for refrigeration.
-In today's resort kitchens, you can find walk-in coolers and freezers, microwave ovens, large bread mixers and food processors.
+In today�s resort kitchens, you can find walk-in coolers and freezers, microwave ovens, large bread mixers and food processors.

-There is one thing that hasn't changed over the years.
+There is one thing that hasn�t changed over the years.
 The smell of fresh baked breads and rolls, hearty servings of carefully prepared food and tastes that will make your tongue tap-dance are still trademarks of the camp cooks.
 Dining rooms and restaurants frequently feature samples of local fare: desserts made with blueberries in season and wild rice soups and casseroles.
-An unforgettable Lake of the Woods tradition you won't want to miss is a famous shorelunch.
+An unforgettable Lake of the Woods tradition you won�t want to miss is a famous shorelunch.
 Nothing can compare to the taste of freshly caught fish cooked over an open fire and served with all the trimmings.

 Today, the community attracts thousands of visitors each year.
 We welcome you to come and experience Morson, located on the very edge of untamed wilderness.
 We have the facilities and services of over thirty businesses, which operate within the Lake of the Woods Township.
 Whether you are in our community for business or pleasure, our aim is to make your stay a pleasant one.
-Morson's immediate access to vast wilderness areas and its outdoor recreational activities have made it an increasingly popular vacation spot.
-You will find a visit to Morson, -good for the spirit and good for the soul.- -Island Splendor . . .Feel It!-
+Morson�s immediate access to vast wilderness areas and its outdoor recreational activities have made it an increasingly popular vacation spot.
+You will find a visit to Morson, �good for the spirit and good for the soul.� �Island Splendor . . .Feel It!�

 Tourism, farming, logging

-Population: Approximately 200, year-round residents
+POPULATION: Approximately 200, year-round residents

 35 miles (56 km) to Rainy River, ON